ardanlabs/python-go/pyext/README-B.md

 **Figure  1**
 ![](func-call.png)

 Figure 1 shows the flow of data from Python to Go and back.

 The workflow we're following is:

 * Write Go code (`CheckSignature`),
-* Exporting to the shared library (`verify`)
+* Export to the shared library (`verify`)
 * Use ctypes in the Python interactive prompt to call the Go code
 * Write and package the Python code (`check_signatures`)

-In the previous blog post we've done the first three parts and in this blog post we're going to implement the Python module and package it.
+In the previous blog post we've done the first three parts and in this one we're going to implement the Python module and package it.
 We'll do this is the following steps:

 * Write the Python module (`checksig.py`)
 * Write the project definition file (`setup.py`)